 Alternative healthcare is seeing a jump in patient visits, partially due to a growing awareness of the importance of staying healthy to be happier and ward off illness before it starts.
 In the United States, there is increasing public awareness of and demand for complementary medicine, including Oriental medicine.
 According to the “Deloitte 2008 Survey of Health Care Consumers,” 20% of consumers report treating a health problem with an alternative approach to conventional medicine such as acupuncture, while 40% indicate that they are open to doing so in the future.

 Reflecting this public demand, the number of the nation's insurers covering acupuncture treatments almost tripled between 1992 and 2001, rising from 5,525 to 14,228 and the budget of the National Center for Complementary and Alternative Medicine, (a part of the National Institutes of Health), exploded from $2 million in 1993 to $114 million in 2003.
 According to a nationwide government survey released in December 2008, approximately 38 percent of U.S. adults aged 18 years and over and approximately 12 percent of children use some form of CAM.

 Here are some striking statistics:

-Doctors, researchers, scientists, insurance companies, and patients alike are coming to the same conclusion: that although still relatively new to the United States, the growing field Oriental medicine has survived the test of time and is effective in treating illness, ensuring that acupuncture and massage colleges have continued to endure as well.
+Doctors, researchers, scientists, insurance companies and patients are coming to the same conclusion: that although still relatively new to the United States, the growing field of Oriental medicine has survived the test of time and is effective in treating illness, ensuring that acupuncture and massage colleges have continued to endure as well.